drobin04/Translate/README.md

 # Translate
+This tiny applet serves as a vocab building tool.

- Vocab Building Tool that cycles between flashcards in different languages to practice languages.
-Can be embedded.
+It cycles between flashcards in different languages to help you remember and practice languages.

+Most importantly, this tool can be embedded as part of other pages!

+There are also links on each of the phrases that take you to Google Translate, where you can hear them pronounced audibly.

+## Live Demo

+You can access a live demo of this tool [here](https://douglasrobinson.me/Translate_Demo/index.html).

 # Features